Miles Killebrew: Detroit Lions

-The Detroit Lions selected Killebrew in the fourth round (111th overall) in the 2016 NFL Draft.
-After he had appeared in the senior bowl, the Detroit Lions' safeties coach, Alan Williams, and other representatives from the organization had a meeting with Killebrew and told him that they were not interested in him, he wasn't a right fit for the team, and that they did not want him at all.
-Once they drafted him, they told him that they had said it to only see how he would respond.
+The Lions selected Killebrew in the fourth round (111th overall) in the 2016 NFL draft.
+After he had appeared in the senior bowl, the Lions safeties coach, Alan Williams, and other representatives from the organization had a meeting with Killebrew and told him that they were not interested in him, he wasn't a right fit for the team, and that they did not want him at all.
+Once they drafted him, they told him that they had only said it to see how he would respond.
+On May 6, 2016, it was reported that the Lions had signed Killebrew to a four-year, $2.34 million contract that includes a signing bonus of $578,564.

-2016 season

-On May 6, 2016, it was reported that the Detroit Lions had signed Killebrew to a four-year, $2.34 million contract that includes a signing bonus of $578,564.